AleXwern/Discord-v2/README.md

 10. "Wipes by phase" lists all major Ultimate phases and how many times there was a wipe in each.

 Code status:
-1. Uses the v1 API for now (JSON return data)
+1. Uses the v1 API for now.
+It's deprecated but working so It'll do for now.
 2. Aim is to see how v2 works and possibly switch to it but at first glance is looks wildly different so first I'll get the old system working and then see the improvements on v2 side.
-3. Code work and seems to give 100% correct data (TODO UWU intermission unsure) but each check take a very long time so seeking ideas on optimizing that.